Our Pack

 African Painted Dogs get their names from their distinctive coats, each as individual as a fingerprint.
 Researchers believe they even recognize each other this way.
 Essential to ecosystems in Africa, fewer than 4000 of these pack-oriented animals remain in the wild.

-ADOPT Maned Wolf
+ADOPT Maned Wolves

 Maned Wolf